Is your website being as effective as it could at getting you the business you want?

-This list of 20 factors for an effective website will help you evaluate your site for areas of improvement, so that you can get the results you want from your website and your online presence.
+This list of 20 key factors of an effective website will help you evaluate your site, so you can identify areas in need of improvement, and then take action to fix them.

 I divided these factors into four broad categories: